bbrown949/c0523-code-solutions/react-design/react-design-notes.md

 - What are the phases in the React design process?

+1. Starting from a UI mockup, identify pieces that would make good components.
+2. Determine the UI state that must be held in the components and where that state should live.
+3. Determine the events (actions) that need to modify state, which child components they originate in, and how parent components should respond to them.

-- How does data flow in React?
+- How does data flow in React? typically unidirectional, meaning data is passed from parent components to child components.

-- How can children components modify state in their parents?
+- How can children components modify state in their parents? passing the state handle function as a prop of the child component.

 ## Notes